 Additionally, we previously maintained a secured credit agreement with Wells Fargo Bank, N.A., which provided us with a senior secured credit facility ("credit facility") of up to \$25.0 million through December 1, 2024.
 The credit facility was available for working capital and other general corporate purposes and provided for the issuance of standby and commercial letters of credit.
 The credit facility was secured by a first-priority security interest in substantially all personal property (but not the real property) of the borrowers and guarantors.
-The credit agreement was cancelled on May 4, 2024.
+The credit agreement was cancelled on May 3, 2024.
 Outstanding line of credits were transitioned to a cash backed status using restricted cash accounts.
+We expect to enter into a new credit facility with similar borrowing capacities with a new lender during the fourth quarter of fiscal 2024.

 There were no borrowings or open commercial letters of credit outstanding under the secured credit facility at February 3, 2024.
-We had open commercial letters of credit outstanding of less than \$0.5 at August 3, 2024 and no open commercial letters of credit outstanding as of February 3, 2024.
-We had \$2.7 million in issued, but undrawn, standby letters of credit at August 3, 2024 and \$3.5 million in issued, but undrawn, standby letters of credit at February 3, 2024.
-As of August 3, 2024 the open standby letters of credit are backed by restricted cash deposits at the bank.
+We had no open commercial letters of credit outstanding at November 2, 2024 nor outstanding as of February 3, 2024.
+We had \$2.7 million in issued, but undrawn, standby letters of credit at November 2, 2024 and \$3.4 million in issued, but undrawn, standby letters of credit at February 3, 2024 As of November 2, 2024, the open standby letters of credit are backed by restricted cash deposits at the bank.

-At August 3, 2024, we did not have any "off-balance sheet arrangements" as defined in relevant SEC regulations that are reasonably likely to have a current or future effect on our financial condition, results of operation, liquidity, capital expenditures or capital resources.
+At November 2, 2024, we did not have any "off-balance sheet arrangements" as defined in relevant SEC regulations that are reasonably likely to have a current or future effect on our financial condition, results of operation, liquidity, capital expenditures or capital resources.